muratk5n/thirdwave/en/README.md

 ---

-Yahoo News: "Denmark's left-wing bloc led by Prime Minister Mette Frederiksen reached out to the centre for broader collaboration on Wednesday after winning a one-seat majority in a nail-biter general election"
+F24: "Danish left-wing bloc retains a majority in parliament"

 ---